short-y/chrmcstrcvr-metadatas/SESSION_SUMMARY.md

-# Session Summary: Chromecast Radio Receiver (v4.0 - Final)
+# Session Summary: Chromecast Radio Receiver Debugging (v4.0 - Final)

 **Current Goal:**
 We are building a custom Chromecast Receiver App (hosted on GitHub Pages) and a Python Sender script to play internet radio streams on a Google Nest Hub, displaying "Now Playing" metadata (Song Title/Artist) that updates in real-time.